Span Smart Panel ($3,500 hardware, $6,500–10,000 installed) — 32 controllable circuits, best backup management, deepest battery integration.

 SmartHomeExplorer editorial analysis — methodology at /methodology (April 2026)

-What this tells you: The Schneider Pulse actually wins on raw SHE score — its 46-circuit capacity and lower price create the best intelligence-per-dollar ratio.
-The two Span panels land close together, with the MAIN 40+MID edging ahead on circuit count and built-in MID value.
-Leviton and Savant score lower not because they're bad — they're both excellent for the right buyer — but because per-circuit hardware cost runs high when you equip a full home.
+What this tells you: The Span MAIN 40+MID edges ahead with a score of 102.9 — its circuit count and built-in MID value push it just past the Span 200A at 99.1.
+The EcoFlow Smart Home Panel 3 scores surprisingly well at 45.7 — its lower price and solid 8/9 feature set make up for narrower integration breadth.
+Leviton scores lower not because it's bad — it's excellent for the right buyer — but because per-circuit hardware cost runs high when you equip a full home.
 Leviton's per-circuit cost model makes direct comparison especially tricky, since most people smart-ify 5–10 circuits, not all 20.

 We deliberately left installation costs out of the score because labor varies 3–4x depending on where you live, how old your house is, and where the panel sits.
 Your installed price could shift these rankings significantly — get at least three quotes.